OJ/gobuster/README.md

 ### Command line options for `dns` mode

+* `-fw` - Force processing of a domain with wildcard DNS.
 * `-i` - show all IP addresses for the result.

 ### Command line options for `dir` mode